 To make this our most productive academic year yet, let’s review some school-life-sleep balance strategies.
 High school is more like a verb than a noun.
 It’s a daily juggling act of readying for the big game, cramming for the quiz, spending time with friends, fretting over standardized tests or college applications, and last (and, unfortunately, often least) squeezing in a few hours of sleep.
 There’s little we can do to change the demands of high school.
 But a few simple hacks can help us quiet the whirlwind.

-Make A Schedule: There is a distinct difference between a to do list and a schedule.
-A to do list tells you what, but when attempting to tackle time management, a schedule helps determine the when, the why and the how.
+Make A Schedule: There is a distinct difference between a to-do list and a schedule.
+A to-do list tells you what, but when attempting to tackle time management, a schedule helps determine the when, the why, and the how.
 Plan your day (and your week) by writing down when you plan to accomplish tasks.
 Prioritize and distinguish between urgent (answering your friend’s text) and important (preparing for the research paper next week).
 Break major tasks into smaller, more manageable parts and chunk them out over several days.
 Schedule breaks, don’t just let them happen when you’re long past the point of productivity.
 Use pen and paper, not an app, so you can carry your list in your pocket.
-Enjoy the satisfying feel of checking off each item as you complete it!
-Hint: returning students received a notepad of to do lists on their door step this past week.
+Enjoy the satisfying feeling of checking off each item as you complete it!
+Hint: returning students received a notepad of to-do lists on their doorstep this past week.
 You’re welcome!

 Listen to music: If you are among the many people who need distractions, then listening to music as you study can support focus.
 Use music as an escape and find a genre that will help you focus.
 You may find it’s not the music you typically enjoy.
 You may love classic rock, but discover that jazz gets you into the study zone.
 Experiment!

 Find your golden hours: Figure out the best hours in the day that work for you.
 Are you a morning person or a night owl?
 Be honest with yourself about when you are most productive and use these hours to your advantage to work efficiently.